nofitnessforpurpose/SideSlotSpy/README.md

 <br>

 ## Considerations
-The 3D model makes no accomodation for manufacturing tolerances, process or material - see Notes below.
+The 3D models make no accomodation for manufacturing tolerances, process or material - see Notes below.
+The PCB has been tested, it remains your responsiblity to asses suitability!
-The PCB is currently beta and has not been tested, it remains your responsiblity to asses suitability!
+The assembly of PCB and case has been tested, it remains your responsiblity to asses suitability!
 See all notes
-The assembly of PCB and case has not been tested.

 <br>